 - Chop your kale up to 24 hours in advance.
 Store in the refrigerator until ready to use.

-London’s Tip #3: Your refrigerator might be bursting with food during this time, so place the chopped kale in a gallon-sized zip-top bag with a paper towel in it to save on space!
+Cook’s Tip #3: Your refrigerator might be bursting with food during this time, so place the chopped kale in a gallon-sized zip-top bag with a paper towel in it to save on space!

 - Make the maple orange vinaigrette up to 3 days in advance.
 Store in the refrigerator and pop it in the processor or blender for a minute before using.

-London’s Tip #4: Be sure to use a light-colored baking sheet to ensure the nuts do not burn.
+Cook’s Tip #4: Be sure to use a light-colored baking sheet to ensure the nuts do not burn.